-Psychological therapies are recommended for women with symptoms of perinatal depression.
+Psychological therapies are recommended for mild to moderate perinatal depression.

 Psychological therapies target thoughts, feelings and behaviours and include cognitive-behavioural therapy (CBT), interpersonal therapy (IPT), and psycho-dynamic therapy.
 Psychotherapy involving the infant may improve mother-infant interaction and provide an opportunity to focus on the mother-infant relationship and maternal sensitivity.
 The choice of therapy involves consideration of the woman's preferences, the severity of her depression, other psychological and physical conditions and her access to treatment.